๐Ÿค’Intro to Epidemiology

 • Hypothalamic-pituitary-adrenal (HPA) axis activation leads to sustained cortisol elevation, promoting inflammation, metabolic dysfunction, and immune suppression

-• Allostatic load concept captures cumulative wear-and-tear from chronic stress responses—measurable through biomarker panels
+• Allostatic load captures the cumulative wear-and-tear from chronic stress responses.
+It's measurable through biomarker panels (cortisol, inflammatory markers, blood pressure, metabolic indicators) and helps quantify how stress "gets under the skin"

-Compare: Chronic stress vs. socioeconomic status—stress is a mechanism through which low SES causes disease.
+Compare: Chronic stress vs. socioeconomic status: stress is a mechanism through which low SES causes disease.
 This illustrates the difference between distal causes (SES) and proximal mediators (stress).
 Interventions can target either level, but addressing only stress without changing social conditions has limited population impact.

 Quick Reference Table